Beginner Guide: ATV Controls Explained (With Photos)

 Gear shifting controls on Manual ATVs: Some youth ATVs or budget adult models come with a manual gearbox and a foot pedal to shift between gears.
 In addition, you’ll find a clutch hand lever that needs to be compressed each time you switch gears, like on a car with a manual gearbox.

-• Pedal one click up: Neutral
+• Shifter one click up: Neutral

 • …and so on.